ISISComputingGroup/ibex_developers_manual/The-IBEX-Script-Generator.md

 To change the type of action represented in the table, the singleton drops the current table and replaces it with a new one constructed using the new action type.

 ## Importing Configs from user-supplied `ActionDefinition`s
 The `ActionDefinitions` are supplied by instrument scientists in [this form](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Script-generator-high-level-design#the-actiondefinition-class).
-All the python modules containing an `ActionDefinition` in a subdirectory are imported and stored in a `ConfigWrapper` class, which is accessed through a py4j interface in the GUI model.
+All the python modules containing an `ActionDefinition` in a subdirectory are imported and stored in a `ConfigWrapper` class.
+Using an instrument scientist supplied `ActionDefinition`, a `Config` class is created containing the`ActionDefinition` with helper methods like `getParameters` and `parametersValid` to expose the parameters used in the action and the validation method.
+These `Config` classes are collected by the `ConfigWrapper`, which is then passed through the py4j interface to the GUI code.

-These are loaded in to the GUI using a py4j interface, which
+Once in the GUI, `ActionParameters` are made using the parameters used in the `ActionDefinition`, and this is used to make a table in the script generator.